 The YMCA provides employees with PFL benefits as set by law.
-For leave beginning on or after January 1, 2021, employees may utilize a total of 12 weeks of leave.
+Employees may utilize a total of 12 weeks of leave.
 While on PFL leave, employees will receive 67% of their average weekly pay, up to a maximum amount set by law.

-In compliance with law, an employee's maximum amount of leave under PFL shall be calculated retroactively for each day leave is claimed in a 52-consecutive week period.
+In compliance with the law, an employee's maximum amount of leave under PFL shall be calculated retroactively for each day leave claimed in a 52-consecutive week period.